REQUIREMENTS FOR ASSISTANCE AND INSTRUCTIONS TO FOLLOW:

 If you do, then read the specific requirements below to make sure you qualify for this program.

-YOU ALSO MUST HAVE BEEN working at least four weeks at your CURRENT job with pay stubs for that time FRAME.
+YOU ALSO MUST HAVE BEEN working at least FOUR weeks at your CURRENT job with pay stubs for that time FRAME.
 All pay stubs must show At Least 35 hours per week for actual working hours and not for vacation time or sick time etc.

 2. The job must be permanent and not seasonal or temporary.
 If the job is through a staffing agency that may turn into a permanent position then that's wonderful and we hope to help when the time comes you become a permanent employee.

-4. The pay stubs must contain your name, the total hours, dates the pay stub covers, the pay rate, YTD totals, paycheck deductions (Social Security, Medicare, State Income Tax, Federal Income Tax) etc.
+4. The pay stubs must contain your name, the total hours, dates the pay stub covers, the pay rate, YTD totals, paycheck deductions (Social Security, Medicare, State Income Tax, Federal Income Tax) etc. We cannot except anything else.

 5. Your utility bills must be up to date in payment.